 Have you ever bought a random product just because your favorite rock star advertised and endorsed it?
-Well, I for one – are guilty of stacking multiple items – most of them are useless – as they were advertised by a celeb.
-And I did it in my teens – so blame it on immaturity and blind faith on famous idols!
+Well, I for one – am guilty of stacking multiple items – most of them are useless – as they were advertised by a celeb.
+And I did it in my teens – so blame it on immaturity and blind faith in my famous idols!
 This form of advertising and promotion is almost like influencer marketing.

-It is a type of marketing that prioritises on influential individuals rather than a ‘market.’
+It is a type of marketing that prioritizes influential individuals rather than a ‘market.’
 Influencer marketing involves the identification of ‘influential people’ who possess the power of – influencing – potential buyers into taking the necessary marketing actions.

-The marketing strategies used for identifying and propagating influencers is called influencer marketing.
-And influencer marketing for small business is what we are going to talk about today.
+The marketing strategy used for identifying and propagating influencers is called influencer marketing.
+And influencer marketing for small businesses is what we are going to talk about today.

 Who is an influencer?

-Influencers are individuals who are capable persuading a target audience to take the necessary purchase decisions or desired actions.
+Influencers are individuals who are capable of persuading a target audience to take the necessary purchase decisions or desired actions.
 Influencers are not restricted to being famous personalities.
-They can be bloggers, passionate social media users who have numerous followers, who are active on blogs, social media, gamers, online community members that possess the knowledge, authority and have a healthy relationship with fellow members, journalists, etc.
+They can be bloggers, passionate social media users who have numerous followers, who are active on blogs, social media, gamers, online community members that possess the knowledge, and authority and have a healthy relationships with fellow members, journalists, etc.

-Influencers are advocates and promoters of brands, products, services, etc. They increase awareness and drives action.
+Influencers are advocates and promoters of brands, products, services, etc. They increase awareness and drive action.

 Why should small businesses opt for influencer marketing?

 - Guaranteed Profit